Resending to unopens

 At least 24 hours have passed since the original email was sent

-The email still has unengaged subscribers (people who didn’t open it)
+The email still has subscribers who didn't open it

-You haven’t already used the resend feature for that email (you can only resend once)
+You haven't already used the resend feature for that email (each email can only be resent once)

 Step 1: Find the email